CPSLabGU/swift-fsmlib/Sources/FSM/FSM.docc/GettingStarted.md

 ## Next Steps

 - Explore the API documentation for advanced usage.
-- See the [Concepts](Concepts.md) guide for a deeper dive into the types used.
+- See the <doc:Concepts> guide for a deeper dive into the types used.